zilkf92/Business-Negotiation-Club/README.md

 We hope that these notes help some of you to

 - recognize the countless different negotiation situations we find ourselves in every day
+- analyze your personal negotiation and conflict style
 - understand the underlying process that guides our negotiations
 - communicate more reflected and less reflexive
 - feel more confident and less intimidated, especially when it comes to negotiate on your own behalf